 Flourless Paleo Almond Butter Cookies Recipe

-These Paleo almond butter cookies are flourless, soft, chewy and simple with only 5 ingredients, plus the 2 ingredient optional chocolate topping.
+These Paleo cookies are flourless, soft, chewy and simple with only 5 ingredients, plus the 2 ingredient optional chocolate topping.

 - Prep Time: 15 minutes

 - Cook Time: 7 minutes

 - Category: Dessert

 Optional Chocolate Topping

 - Preheat the oven to 350 degrees F. Line the cookie sheet with parchment paper or a silicone baking mat.

 - Mix the egg and coconut sugar together for 2-3 minutes until the mixture lightens in color.
 This adds air and volume to the cookie, and it helps breaks down the egg protein to help bind the cookie together.